 For many other functions helping us to give guiding services to our members.

-To collect and process personal data to ensure that Girlguiding complies with its statutory obligations.
+To collect and process personal data to ensure that Girlguiding Anglia complies with its statutory obligations.

 Why volunteers and staff must follow this policy

-As a Girlguiding volunteer or member of staff you must follow all our policies and procedures, including this information management policy.
+As a Girlguiding Anglia volunteer or member of staff you must follow all our policies and procedures, including this information management policy.
 This is not part of the contract of employment for staff or the Code of Conduct for volunteers, but it is a condition of your employment or voluntary service.

-If you don’t follow this policy and its related procedures you may, as staff, have disciplinary proceedings applied [link to procedures] or if you’re a volunteer, action under the managing concerns about adult volunteers policy [link to policy].
+If you don’t follow this policy and its related procedures you may, as staff, have disciplinary proceedings applied [link to procedures] or if you’re a volunteer, action under the managing concerns about adult volunteers policy [link to policy- GG website page].

-While data protection legislation only applies to personal data, Girlguiding requires its volunteers and staff to follow this policy and its supporting procedures when processing any kind of information, personal or otherwise belonging to Girlguiding.
+While data protection legislation only applies to personal data, Girlguiding Anglia requires its volunteers and staff to follow this policy and its supporting procedures when processing any kind of information, personal or otherwise belonging to Girlguiding Anglia.
 This is to ensure best practice at all times.

-Does this policy apply to everyone at Girlguiding?
+Does this policy apply to everyone at Girlguiding Anglia?

 Yes.
-This policy applies to the entire Girlguiding organisation, including Girlguiding’s subsidiary, the Guide Association Trading Service Limited.
-References in this policy to ‘Girlguiding’ should be read as referring to both Girlguiding and the Guide Association Trading Service Limited collectively.
+This policy applies to the entire Girlguiding Anglia organisation, including Girlguiding Anglia’s activity centre, Hautbois House and retail arm.

 Definitions: